 WHAT DO YOU USE FOR A LITTERBOX?

 a great and inexpensive way is Rubbermaid storage containers you cut out the side and it works fantastic.
 Cement mixing tubs work great too, you will just have to cut an opening.
 Dog litter boxes work great too, most pet stores sell them.
+The pans that go under washers and dryers and hot water heaters work great too, you can buy them at any hardware store.
 The most important thing to remember is when pigs potty the go in turn around and squat so it needs to be wide enough to turn around in.

 WHAT DO THEY LIKE TO SLEEP ON?...

-they like blankets or dog pillows whichever you prefer on your floor.
+they like soft blankets or dog pillows/beds whichever you prefer on your floor.
 Baby blankets are great.
-Dog beds work great too.

 As far as socialization he has been socialized with us, but still may be scared for a few days in his new home and with new surroundings, here is a link with info on socializing: http://www.essortment.com/hobbies/potbelliedpigs_swhf.htm

 Pigs tend to have dry, flaky skin.
 Skin-so-soft from Avon works great.
 Rub it on your piggy daily.
 Some people give their pig 1 tablespoon of olive oil daily.
 Others use a commercial diet supplement (Heartland Pet products carries several specifically for pot-bellied pigs).

 Pig skin and human skin are very similar, so similar that human burn victims are sometimes treated by grafting pig skin onto the burns until the human skin grows back.
 So any human lotion is fine for piggies.
 But pig skin is thicker, tougher, and drier, so lotions like Corn Huskers, Crack Cream, or Udder Cream work well.
 Also, the scent on some highly perfumed lotions can bother a pig's sensitive nose.